 It literally means "CUTTING WOLF" in kanji/katakana.
 As for GARO, it means "FANGED WOLF".

 Rivals Team Up: Despite the fact that for much of the first series, Rei and Kouga were often violently trying to kill each other, they would usually be able to put it aside long enough in order to defeat the Horror of the Week.
 Just barely though.

 She's Got Legs: Jabi, with an outfit designed to show them off.
 Rekka from the Red Requiem movie, as well.
 Her actress used to be a dancer after all.

 Shoot the Dog: There's no saving a human once they have been possessed by a Horror: once the Horror dies, they die along with it.

-In episode 21 it's revealed that the human possessed suffer an indescribable pain and killing them is, in fact, Mercy Kill.
+In episode 21 it's revealed that the human possessed suffers an indescribable pain and killing them is, in fact, a Mercy Kill.

 ...Unless the Horror decides to leave the body, as shown in episode 3.

 She-Fu: The combined form of the watchdogs fights with a hula hoop.

 Sugar and Ice Personality: Kouga.
 Stroppy, rude, aloof, and ruthlessly devoted to his duties as a Makai Knight to the exclusion of most social interaction- and yet, despite all that, he is mature, responsible, noble, far more emotionally stable and empathetic compared to Rei and Tsubasa during their first appearances, and is plainly affectionate towards Kaoru.

 Superpowered Evil Side: LOST SOUL GARO, which happens when Kouga exceeds the 99.9 second time limit of his armour.